Friday, December 26, 2025

-Tesla Full Self-Driving V14: The Next Leap Forward
+Tesla Full Self Driving v14 -- The Next Leap Forward -- It is Amazing

 Tesla’s Full Self-Driving (FSD) Version 14 marks one of the biggest overhauls yet in the company’s push toward true vehicle autonomy.
 According to CEO Elon Musk, this update “feels like a quantum leap” — powered by a vastly expanded neural network and new end-to-end planning models that allow smoother, more natural driving behavior.